SimoBor99/rt1_project/README.md

 Description
 -----------------------------

-The purpose of the script is to pair each silver token with a different golden.
-Firstly the robot has to find an unpaired silver token, grab it then find an unperaid gold token and, when it closes to it, release it and repeat the actions for every silver token.
-The important thing is that each silver has to be paired with only one gold token, there is no way for having two silvers or more paired with one gold.
+The purpose of the program is to pair each silver token with a different golden.
+Firstly the robot has to find an unpaired silver token, grab it then find an unperaid golden and, when it closes to it, release it and repeat the actions until that it paired everyone.
+The important thing is that each silver has to be paired with only one gold, there is no way for having two silvers or more paired with one gold.
 The final result is something like this

 <img src="./rt_firstassignment/image_rsass.png" alt="blocks gold and silver paired" width=400>